Glossary - DNS at RWTH

 It was developed to overcome the limited address space of its predecessor, IPv4, and to better meet modern internet requirements.

-A key feature of IPv6 is its 128-bit address length, as opposed IPv4's 32-bit lenght.
+A key feature of IPv6 is its 128-bit address length, as opposed to IPv4's 32-bit length.
 This longer address length enables an almost unlimited number of unique IP addresses.

 Subdomain